KFC advertising: Colonel Sanders

 In January 2017, Billy Zane began appearing as a Gold Colonel Sanders to promote a new Georgia Gold flavor chicken.
 In April 2017, KFC released a campaign featuring Rob Lowe as astronaut Colonel Sanders giving a JFK speech spoof/homage about launching the Zinger chicken sandwich into space.
 This commercial also featured Wink Martindale.
 Lowe released a statement saying that when he was a child, his grandfather took him to meet Harland Sanders.
 In 2018, a "Value Colonel" was introduced, portrayed by Christopher Boyer, an intentionally obscure background character actor who was among those who auditioned for the part in 2015; Boyer's first commercial also featured a cameo from Wayne Knight as another celebrity Colonel.
 In January 2018, country music singer Reba McEntire was selected to be KFC's first female Colonel Sanders.
 In August 2018, former Seinfeld star Jason Alexander was named the new Colonel Sanders.
 Alexander had previously appeared in commercials for KFC in the early 2000s.
 Actor Craig Fleming portrays the Colonel in the 2018 ad featuring Mrs. Butterworth.
 In 2019, actor Peter Weller reprised his role of RoboCop in the guise of Colonel Sanders.

 KFC CMO Kevin Hochman told PRWeek, "The plan was always to rotate colonels.
 We always thought of it like James Bond.
 The actor that dons the white suit brings something of his own to the actual character."
-Although the rotating "Real Colonel Sanders" campaigns have generated mixed reviews, analysts and company executive credit it with helping to boost sales.
+Although the rotating "Real Colonel Sanders" campaigns have generated mixed reviews, analysts and company executives credit it with helping to boost sales.
 In late 2017, KFC introduced the "Value Colonel" portrayed by a lesser-known actor, Christopher Boyer, to advertise value meals.
 Boyer's portrayal of the Colonel makes a point to note that because he is not famous, he can advertise cheaply, even telling a Colonel Sanders suited Wayne Knight in one commercial, "Ah, ah, ah, no celebrities!"

-In 2019, a KFC themed dating sim featuring Colonel Sanders, titled I Love You Colonel Sanders!
-A Finger Lickin’ Good Dating Simulator was released on September 24.
+In 2019, a KFC themed dating sim featuring Colonel Sanders, titled I Love You, Colonel Sanders!
+A Finger Lickin' Good Dating Simulator was released on September 24.
 The game received a 50% on Metacritic, and Polygon writer Nicole Carpenter gave it a negative review, citing its short playtime compared to advertised length and seeming mockery of the dating sim genre.

 The ubiquity of Sanders has not prevented KFC from introducing a mascot aimed at children.
 "Chicky", a young animated chicken, was first introduced in Thailand in the 1990s, and has since been rolled out across a number of markets worldwide, mostly in Asia and South America.